 This is why I asked how important it is to capture the right images?

 If it is imperative, then pay for the person with the right skills and the right software, and you will have photographs that last forever.

 In my life experience, you get what you pay for.

-Other questions you might want to ask
+Other questions you might want to ask a wedding photographer

 When choosing your wedding photographer you may already have lots of questions to ask of them.
 But below are some that you might want to include when speaking to them.

 - What format do you get your wedding photographs in?

 - Is a Wedding Album included in that price?

 - How many photos are in your package?